 A Brief History of Psychology at Whitman

 Courses in psychology were offered at Whitman College as far back as 1882, only three years after Wilhelm Wundt established the first psychological laboratory in Leipzig, Germany.
-Psychology courses were initially taught by the early presidents of the college (A. J. Anderson and later, Stephen Penrose), and were regular fare within the department of philosophy until 1920.
-Until that time no more than two courses in psychology were available.
-For instance, the 1894-1895 college catalog lists “Psychology” and “Physiological Psychology” as the complete set of psychology courses that a student could take at Whitman.
+Psychology courses were initially taught by the early presidents of the college (A. J. Anderson and later, Stephen Penrose), and were regular fare within the Philosophy Department until 1920.
+Until that time, no more than two courses in psychology were available.
+For instance, the 1894-1895 college catalog lists "Psychology" and "Physiological Psychology" as the complete set of psychology courses that a student could take at Whitman.

-During the 1960s, resignations and subsequent vacancies that were left unfilled did not encourage growth in the Department of Psychology.
+During the 1960s, resignations and subsequent vacancies that were left unfilled did not encourage growth in the Psychology Department.
 Nevertheless, a young professor named Jay Eacker joined the staff in 1965, soon assumed a leading role within the department, and became instrumental in hiring several new colleagues.
-Jack Metzger was hired in 1969 and Stephen Rubin joined the College in 1971.
-With the addition of Deborah DuNann Winter in 1974, this four-person department enjoyed an incredible 25 years of stability together.
-During that time the department moved out of the old Billings Hall that it had called home for several decades, resided briefly in Reynolds Hall (now Olin), then moved into the third floor of the newly-built Maxey Hall in 1977.
+Jack Metzger was hired in 1969, and Stephen Rubin joined the College in 1971.
+With the addition of Deborah DuNann Winter in 1974, the four-person department enjoyed an incredible 25 years of stability.
+During that time, the department moved out of the old Billings Hall that it had called home for several decades, resided briefly in Reynolds Hall (now Olin), then moved to the third floor of the newly-built Maxey Hall in 1977.

-Despite these changes, certain aspects of the major have remained constant.
-Psychology continues to be taught from the same empirical perspective that was established in the late 1800s.
-The department also continues to require a senior thesis of its majors, as it has done for over 100 years.
+Despite these changes, certain aspects of the major have remained consistent.
+Psychology continues to be taught from the same empirical perspective that early psychology faculty at Whitman adopted.
+The department also continues to require a senior thesis of its majors, a tradition that goes back for over 100 years.
 Students can still take Physiological Psychology, which was first offered by Stephen Penrose in the late 1800s.

-These are exciting times in the department of psychology, and we invite you to participate in our “making of history” in psychology at Whitman!
+These are exciting times in the Psychology Department, and we invite you to participate in our "making of history" in psychology at Whitman!